liuyehcf/BlogSource/_unposts/Interview.md

     * [DBMS-Optimizer](/_posts/DBMS-Optimizer.md)
 1. How does starrocks process subquery?
     * Subqueries are always placed within expressions.
 After constant removal and predicate simplification are performed, a subquery can be replaced with an apply operator and attached to the logical tree.
 Finally, different types of joins can be utilized to transform the apply operator.
+1. What is the process of window function?

 # 3 Database